Multivariate Garch with dynamic beta: Introduction

+A multivariate GARCH model for $N$ stocks can be characterized by the dynamics of the conditional covariance matrix $H(t)$ and by its mean $\bar{H}$.
+The number of so-called nuisance parameters in $\bar{H}$ typically exceeds the power of a maximum likelihood estimate (MLE) for samples like the constituents of the S\&P index.
+A possible solution are methods using covariance targeting \citep{EngleMez} that replace $\bar{H}$ by the observed time-averaged covariance $C$.
+Since $C$ has similarity with a random matrix one can expect the uncertainty in $\bar{H}$ to be in the order of $\sqrt{N/T}$ \citep[see][]{market,marpa}.
+A different solution are shrinkage methods as proposed by \cite{large_dcc2} which renders improved estimates of the eigenvalues of $\bar{H}$ but not its eigenvectors.

+We will overcome the problem of estimating $\bar{H}$ in large samples by a restricted form of $\bar{H}$ as in the $K$-factor model \citep[see][]{bauwens}.
+In this method only parts of $C$ are used that can be determined with a relative accuracy in the order of $\sqrt{1/T}$.

+Another issue for estimations are the GARCH parameters that govern the dynamics of $H(t)$.
+In the VEC model \citep{vbeta} the elements of $H(t)$ are treated as a $N(N+1)/2$ vector, which can lead to a large number of parameters.
+In its scalar version \citep{svec} only two parameters remain.
+The $K$-factor BEKK model \citep{en_kron} uses $N$-dimensional matrix multiplication.
+Also in this model the number of parameters can become very large unless one uses the scalar version with a manageable number of $2K$ parameters.

+Last but not least use of MLE requires the estimation of $H^{-1}(t)$ when Gaussian noise is used, and even worse $H^{-1/2}(t)$ for general noise.
+For large $N$ numerical inversion can be prohibitive.
+In $K$-factor models these time consuming calculations can be done outside MLE resulting in $K$ independent univariate GARCH models for the factors.
+A restricted form for $H(t)$ has also been proposed in the DECO model \citep{deco} which assumes the same time-dependent correlation between all pairs of stocks and therefore also circumvents these issues.

+Our model is loosely based on the BEKK model and adds two effective dynamic factors.
+We define one common volatility factor $v_0(t)$ and $N-1$ degenerate equal factors $v_1(t)$.
+This ensures the existence of $H^{-1}(t)$ and at the same time allows its analytical calculation.
+As the second part we use a rotation of the eigenvector that belongs to the $v_0(t)$ factor.
+In contrast to the GO-GARCH model \citep{GOGarch} this rotation is time-dependent and is determined dynamically.
+This part of the model therefore delivers time-dependent beta coefficients relative to the market in the spirit of a CAPM.

+Summarized, the model dynamics lead to a coupled system of GARCH recursions for the factors $v_k(t)$ and a vector recursion for $\beta(t)$.
+Only six GARCH parameters have to be estimated by MLE.

 The paper is organized in the following way.
-The definition of our model and the derivation of the recursion are given in section \ref{multi}.
+The definition of our model and the derivation of the recursion are described in section \ref{multi} together with a comparison to other models.
 We apply the estimation by MLE to the daily returns of 356 stocks from the S\&P market in the years 1995-2013 in section \ref{fits}.
-In section \ref{data} we compare our model with other \G models.
+We then compare the estimation results with other models in section \ref{data}.
 Section \ref{Applications} contains two applications.
-We verify with our $\beta(t)$ the transitions in the market observed by \cite{Radd}.
+By using our $\beta(t)$ we verify a transitions in the market observed by \cite{Radd}.
 As a second application we investigate the correlation of the leverage effect with $\beta$.
 The last section contains some conclusions.